Can I sponsor a post or project Manhattan Nest?

 What kind of camera do you use?

-Most of the photos on this blog are taken with a Nikon D80.
-It is not a very good camera in low light conditions, so I use a tripod and a long exposure almost all the time.
-Everything is then run through Photoshop, where I crop, resize, and make basic adjustments to color balance and lighting.
+Most of the photos on this blog are taken with either my iPhone 6 or a Fuji X-E1 digital camera.
+Nearly everything is then run through Photoshop, where I crop, resize, and make basic adjustments to color balance and lighting.

 Why do you cuss so much?